Quantum Nonlocality: Multi-copy Resource Inter-convertibility & Their Asymptotic Inequivalence

 where $\rho_A^\chi$ denotes $A$ subsystem's marginal state of the composite state $\ket{\chi}_{AB}$.
 Let Schmidt coefficients of the state $\ket{\psi_H}$ be $\{\sqrt{s},\sqrt{1-s}\}$.
 The EVs on the left hand part of Eq.(\ref{evs}) are

 On the other hand, for the right hand part of Eq.(\ref{evs}) the nonzero eigenvalues are evenly degenerate.
 Therefore, a necessary condition to hold Eq.(\ref{evs}) is that $s^n=s^{(n-j)}(1-s)^j$ for some $j\in\{1,\cdots,n\}$.
 However, this implies $s=1/2$, a contradiction, and hence completes the proof. \end{proof} Importantly, Proposition \ref{prop2} holds true for any pairs of quantum correlations $P_{\phi^+_2}, P_\psi$, where the correlation $P_{\phi^+_2}$ self-tests the state $\ket{\phi^+_2}$ and the correlations $P_\psi$ allow quantum realization with two-qubit non-maximally entangled states $\ket{\psi}$, not necessarily self-tests the state $\ket{\psi}$ and neither being an extremal quantum correlation; and thus we have $P_\psi^{\otimes n} \nrightarrow P_{\phi^+_2},~\forall~n\in\mathbb{N}$.
 While examples of $P_\psi$ can be constructed immediately, $P_{\phi^+_2}$ are the Tsirel'son-Landau-Masanes (TLM) boundary points of $222$ correlations \cite{Tsirel'son1987,Landau1988,Masanes2003}.
 Proceeding further, Proposition \ref{prop1} and Proposition \ref{prop2} lead us to the following theorem. \begin{theorem} The quantum correlations $P_T$ and $P_H$ are incomparable in the strongest sense, {\it i.e.}, $P_T\ansimm P_H$. \end{theorem} A comparative discussion with entanglement theory is worthwhile at this point.
 For the bipartite case, all the pure entangled states can be compared under LOCC.
 In fact, the von Neumann entropy of the reduced part of such states uniquely quantifies their entanglement.
 Theorem \ref{theo1}, in this sense, distinguishes RTQN from the theory of quantum entanglement.
 Importantly, the existence of bound entangled states with negative partial transpose (NPT) will lead to bipartite mixed entangled states that are incomparable in the strongest sense \cite{Vollbrecht2002}.
 However, the existence of such strongly incomparable pairs of mixed entangled states does not necessitate the existence of bound NPT states.
 Two entangled states with positive partial transposition might also serve as an example.
 Albeit we do not know example of any such pair of states.
-One may wonder whether the inequivalence established in Theorem \ref{theo1} is specific to the pair of correlations $P_T$ and $P_H$.
-Our next result shows that there are uncountably many such pairs. \begin{theorem} All the pairs of quantum correlations $P_{\phi^+_2},P^{st}_{\psi}$ are incomparable in the strongest sense, {\it i.e.}, $P_{\phi^+_2}\ansimm P^{st}_{\psi}$. \end{theorem} Here $P_{\phi^+}$'s self-test the state $\ket{\phi^+_2}$ and $P^{st}_{\psi}$'s self-test the two-qubit non-maximally entangled states $\ket{\psi}$.
+One may wonder whether the inequivalence established in Theorem \ref{theo1} is specific to the pair of correlations $P_T$ and $P_H$, and then having a "gold coin" (other than $P_T$ and $P_H$) can not be ruled out immediately.
+Nevertheless, our next result shows that there are uncountably many such inequivalent pairs of extreme nonlocal correlations and consequently lead us to conclude about the non-existence of any gold-coin resource. \begin{theorem} All the pairs of quantum correlations $P_{\phi^+_2},P^{st}_{\psi}$ are incomparable in the strongest sense, {\it i.e.}, $P_{\phi^+_2}\ansimm P^{st}_{\psi}$. \end{theorem} Here $P_{\phi^+}$'s self-test the state $\ket{\phi^+_2}$ and $P^{st}_{\psi}$'s self-test the two-qubit non-maximally entangled states $\ket{\psi}$.
 The proof of this theorem is similar to Proposition \ref{prop2}.
-For the sake of completeness we discuss the proof in Appendix.
+For the sake of completeness we discuss the proof in Supplementary material \cite{Supple}.